Requirements for retail suppliers of medical gases

 Application for authorisation to sell medical gases by retail (in Danish)

-When the Danish Medicines Agency receives an application, we will contact the company to find out whether the requirements of the above-mentioned executive order have been met.
-Before the expiry of 90 days, we will visit the company in order to assess whether circumstances confirm to the requirements of the executive order.
+When the Danish Medicines Agency receives an application, we will contact the company to arrange an inspection of the company in order to assess whether circumstances confirm to the requirements of the executive order on medical gases.
 When a company is ready for authorisation, we then issue an authorisation according to section 39 of the Danish Medicines Act.

 What are the requirements?

-The requirements to retailers of medical gases are described in sections 7 to 17 of the executive order.
+The requirements to retailers of medical gases are described in sections 7 to 25 of the executive order on medical gases.

 The requirements concern: